-- Parent Educators will have an up-to-date monthly schedule available at the PAT office (or via the on-line data system), along with a contact list of families. - If the Parent Educator's home district cancels school, due to inclement weather, parent educators will not make visits to any families residing in the district. - If tornado or other severe thunder storm warnings are issued while educator is on a visit, educator should stay at the family's home until the warning has expired or go with the family to shelter.
-If educator is driving while warnings are issued, educator should go to nearest public building or shelter available.
+- Parent Educators will have an up-to-date monthly schedule available at the PAT office (or via the on-line data system), along with a contact list of families, and will have their work cell phone turned on during business/home visiting hours. - If the Parent Educator's home district cancels school, due to inclement weather, parent educators will not make visits to any families residing in the district. - If tornado or other severe thunder storm warnings are issued while educators are on a visit, educators should stay at the family's home until the warning has expired or go with the family to shelter.
+If an educator is driving while warnings are issued, the educator should go to the nearest public building or shelter available.
 If no shelter is available, seek shelter in a ditch.
-Educator should let coordinator know where they seek shelter during a storm, to send help if needed. - If parent educator goes into a home and feels the home or situation is not safe for any reason (dangerous animals, communicable diseases, drugs, weapons, mental health crisis, domestic problems, etc.), parent educator should professionally and appropriately leave the situation as quickly as possible and contact PAT Coordinator and/or law enforcement if needed.
+Educator should let the PAT Coordinator know where they seek shelter during a storm, to send help if needed. - If parent educator goes into a home and feels the home or situation is not safe for any reason (dangerous animals, communicable diseases, drugs, weapons, mental health crisis, domestic problems, etc.), parent educator should professionally and appropriately leave the situation as quickly as possible and contact PAT Coordinator and/or law enforcement if needed.
 For follow-up visits, arrangements will be made to see the family in a neutral place or with more than one parent educator.
-If no arrangement can be made, family will not be able to have visits until the situation is deemed safe for the educator. - On-going training on Parent Educator Safety will be provided by the PAT Affiliate.
+If no arrangement can be made, the family will not be able to have visits until the situation is deemed safe for the educator. - On-going training on Parent Educator Safety will be provided by the PAT Affiliate.